f5devcentral/xcmcndemoguide/README.rst

 8. Select the Cloud C public route table.

-Note: The Terraform code in this demo assigns the tag "Name" with a value of "cloud-c-public-route-table".
-Unfortunately, the XC node deployment also updates the "Name" tag and changes the value.
-Therefore, your Cloud C public route table might be named differently.
+Note: The Terraform code in this demo assigns "Name" with a value of "cloud-c-public-route-table".
+Unfortunately, the XC node deployment also updates "Name" and changes the value.
+Therefore, your public route table might be named differently.
 If this is the case, choose the route table with "-outside" as the suffix.

 .. figure:: assets/cloud_c_route_table_public1.png